yguilai/api_gin/README.md

 # apigin
-A restful api frame based on go-gin

-Use go-jwt and validation of beego
+A restful api frame based on go-gin, Use go-jwt and validation of beego

 You need
 ```